Glenn Marsden

 - A direct, founder-led account of how mental health pressure operates at senior levels and why it stays hidden.

-- A language for talking about perfectionism and silence inside organisations without lapsing into wellness clichés.
+- Words for naming perfectionism and silence inside organisations, without the wellness clichés.

-- Evidence, from the Imperfectly Perfect Campaign and its 500-plus public-figure interviews, of what changes when people in positions of influence speak openly.
+- Evidence, from the Imperfectly Perfect Campaign and the hundreds of public-figure conversations it has gathered, of what changes when people in positions of influence speak openly.

 Talks